AlexStormwood/ReactDeployToGithubPagesExample/README.md

 1. Create a repo with fresh, empty branches - one `main` and  one `gh-pages` branch.
 2. Push both branches up to GitHub.
+3. Clone your repo from GitHub down to your development machine.
-3. Create your React app.
+4. Within your cloned repo on your computer, create your React app.
 	- If you're creating the React app in the root directory of the repo, and the repository's local clone has a folder name that is in all lower case letters, you can run `npx create-react-app .` to create a new React project in that current terminal directory.
 	- If you're creating the React app in a subfolder of the repo, just run `npx create-react-app reactprojectname`  as per normal.
 Remember the name of the folder containing the React app's `package.json` file!